Fresh Take Project to tackle youth vaping

 Content will be aligned with health promotion goals around vaping.
 Creative agency Your Creative will help the students to design and implement their content.

-Who is involved?
+Who was involved?

-Background
+Background research

 The initiative is informed by findings from the Influencing GenVape report, which highlights the prevalence of vaping among young people.